interledger/rafiki/packages/frontend/README.md

 > NOTE: When running Rafiki Admin in the development environment, it will connect to Cloud Nine Wallet Admin GraphQL - [http://localhost:3001/graphql](http://localhost:3001/graphql).

+To add a new typed apollo request, you will need to add an untyped request and regenerate the graphql types.
+This will generate new types based off the query or mutation name and the variables used in the request.

 ## Structure

 ```